 Antigenic shift refers to the relatively rare development of new combinations of H and/or NA antigens, which result from reassortment of subunits of the viral genome.
-Pandemics can result from antigenic shift because antibodies against other strains (resulting from vaccination or native infection) provide little or no protection against the new strain.
+Pandemics can result from antigenic shift because antibodies against other strains (resulting from vaccination or natural infection) provide little or no protection against the new strain.

 Airborne spread appears to be the most important mechanism.

 Certain patients are at high risk of complications from influenza:

-Adults > 65 yr
+Adults > 65 years

 People with chronic medical disorders (eg, cardiopulmonary disease, diabetes mellitus, renal or hepatic insufficiency, hemoglobinopathies, immuodeficiency)

 Women in the 2nd or 3rd trimester of pregnancy